-Page 130 of 136 Page 130 of 136 9(b).
-If the listed nonprofit corporation that business, if known, or with which ınds, please pro vide a brief description of the nature of Name of Nonprofit Corp oration or Organization Descri ibe State Busin ess or State Funding None or Not Known s of your immediate family during the noraria, interest, dividends, rental Do not include income received from the ne following sources: ► Capital gains ► Federal govern ► Military retirement Recipient of Income ► Social security Name of Source income/SS Type of Busine occ / Inductor Type of Income I had no reportable income over \$1 ar vear Type of Busine ess/ Industry Type of Income That no reportable meanic over \$.
-5,000 in the preceding calenda ur yeur.
+Page 128 of 134 Page 128 of 134 9(b).
+If the listed nonprofit corporation that business, if known, or with which inds, please pro vide a brief description of the nature of Name of Nonprofit Corp oration or Organization Descri be State Busin ess or State Funding None or Not Known s of your immediate family during the noraria, interest, dividends, rental Do not include income received from the ne following sources: ► Capital gains ► Federal govern ► Military retirement ► Social security income/SS Recipient of Income Name of Source Type of Busine ss/Industry Type of Income I had no reportable income over \$ 5,000 in the preceding calenda ar year.
 11. Are you a practicing attorney?
-Yes No Judicial Office r/State Attorney If "Yes", check each category of legal during the preceding calendar year. representation in which you or the law firm with which you are e associated has earned legal fees of \$10,000 or more Administrative Admiralty Corporate Criminal Decedent's Estates Environmental Insurance Labor Local Government Real Property Securities Тах Tort litigation (including negligence) Utilities Regulation Other category not li n legal fees of \$10,000 or more during the 12.
-Are you (1) a licensed professional (other than an attorney) or do you provide consulting services individually or as a member of a professional association and (2) did you charge or were you paid over \$10,000 for those services during the preceding calendar year?
+Yes No Judicial Office r/State Attorney If "Yes", check each category of legal during the preceding calendar year. representation in which you or the law firm with which you are associated has earned legal fees of \$10,000 or more Administrative Admiralty Corporate Criminal Decedent's Estates Environmental Insurance Labor Local Government Real Property Securities Тах Tort litigation (including negligence) Utilities Regulation Other category not list n legal fees of \$10,000 or more during the 12.
+Are you (1) a licensed profession association and (2) did you charge or ly or as a member of a professional r?
 Yes No Type of Busin ess Natu re of Services Rendered